Corona Rigidity: Uniform Roe coronas

 $f$ and $g$ are called \emph{mutual coarse inverses}.
-In this case, each of $f$ and $g$ is a \emph{coarse equivalence}, and the spaces $X$ and $Y$ are said coarse equivalent. \end{definition}
+In this case, each of $f$ and $g$ is a \emph{coarse equivalence}, and the spaces $X$ and $Y$ are said coarsely equivalent. \end{definition}

-The `rigidity problem for uniform Roe algebras'\footnote{The word rigidity is so flexible that it is obviously overused in mathematics.} asks whether two u.l.f. metric spaces $X$ and $Y$ whose uniform Roe algebras are isomorphic must be coarsely equivalent.
-This was recently solved in~\cite{BBFKVW.Roe}.
-The `quotient' version of this problem was formulated and studied in~\cite{braga2018uniform}.
+The `rigidity problem for uniform Roe algebras'\footnote{The word rigidity is so flexible that it is obviously overused in mathematics.} asks whether two u.l.f.\ metric spaces $X$ and $Y$ whose uniform Roe algebras are isomorphic must be coarsely equivalent.
+This was recently solved in~\cite{BBFKVW.Roe}\footnote{Although uniform Roe algebras are nonseparable, they are separably representable and an isomorphism between them is implemented by a unitary.
+The rigidity problem for uniform Roe algebras is therefore absolute, i.e., its solution cannot depend on the set theoretic ambient.} The `quotient' version of this problem was formulated and studied in~\cite{braga2018uniform}.
 It is known as the rigidity problem of uniform Roe coronas.

-\begin{problem} Let $X$ and $Y$ be u.l.f. metric spaces such that $\roeq(X)$ and $\roeq(Y)$ are isomorphic.
+\begin{problem} Let $X$ and $Y$ be u.l.f.\ metric spaces such that $\roeq(X)$ and $\roeq(Y)$ are isomorphic.
 Does it follow that $X$ and $Y$ are coarsely equivalent? \end{problem}

-In~\cite{braga2018uniform} the problem was solved in presence of geometrical assumptions on the spaces involved, asking for the non-existence of certain `ghost' operators.
+In~\cite{braga2018uniform}, Problem~\ref{Problem:RigRoeCoronas} was solved in the presence of geometrical assumptions on the spaces involved, asking for the non-existence of certain `ghost' operators.
 Relying on the recent results obtained in~\cite{BBFKVW.Roe}, it is possible to remove these hypotheses and fully solve the rigidity problem for uniform Roe coronas.